opiy-org/asterisk-ari-php/README.md

 ## Debug logs

 To debug your ARI communication, this client library ships with a simple debug log switch.
 Simply en-/disable it as an option in the REST/web socket client settings object.
 Error logs will write to STDERR.
 All other logs will write to STDOUT.

+Alternatively, use your own Logger and pass it to the REST client and/or web socket client constructor.

 ## Error handler

 As described in `example/my_example_stasis_app_worker.php`, you can add a custom error handler to your application.
-This is a layer between the logic in your Stasis application (`e.g. example/MyExampleStasisApp`) and the PHP process error handler, which means that you can decide what to do with a Throwable which is not caught within your application logic and would normally cause the application to crash.
+This is a layer between the logic in your Stasis application (`e.g. example/MyExampleStasisApp`), and the PHP process error handler.
+That means you can decide what to do with a Throwable which is not caught within your application logic and would normally cause the application (and likely the whole process) to crash.
 Why not report it to BugSnag for example?

 ## Running the tests